 Document updated: 20 Sep 2021 (two new images and links to ‘quirky’ videos added)

 This document is available with a Creative Commons Sharealike (CC-BY) licence.
 In brief, this means you can copy and make changes to this document provided you give acknowledgements to the author/publisher.
 A suggested wording for acknowledgements is:

-This document is based on the “Case Study: Adderbury Morris Men's IT Developments” document by Edwin Dyson and published by the Morris Federation.
+This document is based on the “Case Study: Adderbury Morris Men's IT Developments” document by Keith Norton and published by the Morris Federation.

 About the Author

 Page written by Keith Norton, Adderbury Morris Men